Karen Carson

 Carson with her untitled Zipper work in 1972, black canvas, white duct tape, zippers, 120 x 72 inches.

-Karen Carson (born 1943, Karen Hansen) is a contemporary artist who lives and works in Los Angeles and Big Timber, Montana.
+Karen Carson (born 1943, Karen Hansen) is an American contemporary artist who lives and works in Los Angeles and Big Timber, Montana.
 A significant figure in the Los Angeles feminist art movement, primarily a painter, she employs a variety mediums and styles that represent the emotional "turbulence of contemporary life" by finding visual parallels in both nature and culture.

-Biography
+Early life and education

 Karen Carson was born in 1943 and grew up in the small college town of Corvallis, Oregon.
 Her father, a botanist, was a dean at Oregon State University; her mother, an artist who had also taught grade school, encouraged her four children to be creative and provided them with crayons, paper, and art supplies.
 As a shy child, Carson struggled with communicating in elementary school, found drawing to be a way to compensate for her inability to speak, and began thinking of herself as an artist.

 In 1966, she received her Bachelor of Fine Arts (BFA) degree in painting and drawing from the University of Oregon.
 She relocated to California in 1969, where she briefly attended Scripps College in Claremont for a year before transferring to the University of California, Los Angeles (UCLA), where she earned her Master of Fine Arts (MFA) degree in 1971.
 While at UCLA, she studied with Richard Diebenkorn and William Brice.
-Becoming less dependent on her instructor's influence, Carson began to look outward, saw Minimalist art in New York and L.A., and became interested in creating a response.
+Becoming less dependent on her instructor's influence, Carson began to look outward, saw Minimalist art in New York City and L.A., and became interested in creating a response.